Ahankaarix/PCRP-DiamondDrop/README.markdown

 - Contact admin team in server
 - Review console logs for errors

-### 🤝 **Contributing**
-1. Fork the Repl
-2. Make your changes
-3. Test thoroughly
-4. Submit suggestions to admin team

 ---

 **🎮 Ready to start your diamond empire?
 Deploy the bot and watch your community engagement soar! 💎**

-*Built with ❤️ for Discord communities • Powered by Replit*